 As described in Note 1, the Bank maintains a reserve for unfunded loan commitments.
-The Bank's reserve for unfunded loan commitments totaled \$291 and \$270 as of December 31, 2023, and 2022, respectively.
+The Bank's reserve for unfunded loan commitments totaled \$242 and \$291 as of December 31, 2024, and 2023, respectively.

 The Bank is a participant in the Oregon Public Deposit Protection Program ("the Program").
 The Program was established to provide additional protection for Oregon public funds in the event of a bank loss.
 Each Program participant is required to pledge securities or obtain a letter of credit for a defined percentage of its average of public funds held in excess of FDIC deposit insurance limits.
 This percentage is based on the Bank's capital adequacy and the discretion of the Office of the State Treasurer.
 In the event of an Oregon bank failure and to the extent sufficient collateral is unavailable to repay its public funds, any uninsured public deposits would be fully repaid by the other Program participants.
-As of December 31, 2023, the Bank pledged approximately \$10,385 in U.S. agency securities to satisfy its commitment under the Program and there was no liability associated with the Bank's participation in the Program.
+As of December 31, 2024, the Bank pledged approximately \$12,440 in U.S. agency securities to satisfy its commitment under the Program and there was no liability associated with the Bank's participation in the Program.
 The maximum future contingent liability is dependent upon the occurrence of an actual loss, the amount of such loss, the failure of collateral to cover such a loss, and the resulting share of loss to be assessed to the Company, all of which cannot presently be determined.

 During 2016, the Bank purchased an equity interest in a Low-Income Housing Tax Credit ("LIHTC") partnership.
 The partnership's underlying activities include the development and operation of quality affordable housing units.
 The Bank elected to use the proportional allocation method of accounting.
-As of December 31, 2023, the Bank included \$1,139 in other assets (representing the remaining unamortized investment in the LIHTC partnership) and \$65 in other liabilities (representing the Bank's remaining funding obligation).
-The Bank expects to amortize the LIHTC asset by the end of 2034 and will fulfill the remainder of its funding commitment by the end of 2024.
+As of December 31, 2024, the Bank included \$898 in other assets (representing the remaining unamortized investment in the LIHTC partnership).
+The Bank has no remaining funding obligation on this asset.
+The Bank expects to fully amortize the LIHTC asset by the end of 2034.

 Due to the nature of its activities, the Company is subject to pending and threatened legal actions which arise in the ordinary course of business.
-In the opinion of management, liabilities arising from these claims, if any, will not have a material effect on the Company's consolidated financial statements as of and for the year ended December 31, 2023.
+In the opinion of management, liabilities arising from these claims, if any, did not have a material effect on the Company's consolidated financial statements as of and for the year ended December 31, 2024.

-11. Significant Concentrations of Credit Risk
+10. Significant Concentrations of Credit Risk

-Except for guaranteed loans purchased from the Farm Services Agency and Small Business Administration, substantially all of the Bank's loans, commitments, and commercial and standby letters of credit have been granted to customers in the Bank's market area.
+Except for guaranteed loans purchased from the Farm Services Agency and Small Business Administration, substantially all the Bank's loans, commitments, and commercial and standby letters of credit have been granted to customers in the Bank's market area.
 Nearly all such customers are depositors of the Bank.
 Concentrations of credit by type of loan are set forth in Note 3.
 The distribution of commitments to extend credit approximates the distribution of loans outstanding.
-Commercial and standby letters of credit were granted primarily to commercial borrowers as of December 31, 2023.
+Commercial and standby letters of credit were granted primarily to commercial borrowers as of December 31, 2024.
 The Bank's loan policy does not allow the extension of credit to any single borrower or group of related borrowers in excess of the Bank's legal lending limit, which is generally 15% of aggregate common stock and the allowance for credit losses.
 Investments in state and municipal securities involve government entities throughout the U.S.